Biden picks Kamala Harris as running mate, first Black woman

 WILMINGTON, Del.
-(AP) — Joe Biden named California Sen. Kamala Harris as his running mate on Tuesday, making history by selecting the first Black woman to compete on a major party’s presidential ticket and acknowledging the vital role Black voters will play in his bid to defeat President Donald Trump.
+(AP) — Joe Biden named California Sen. Kamala Harris as his running mate, making history by selecting the first Black woman to compete on a major party’s presidential ticket and acknowledging the vital role Black voters will play in his bid to defeat President Donald Trump.

-In choosing Harris, Biden is embracing a former rival from the Democratic primary who is familiar with the unique rigor of a national campaign.
-Born to a Jamaican father and Indian mother, the 55-year-old first-term senator is one of the party’s most prominent figures.
+In choosing Harris, Biden embraced a former rival from the Democratic primary who is familiar with the unique rigor of a national campaign.
+The 55-year-old first-term senator, who is also of South Asian descent, is one of the party’s most prominent figures.
 She quickly became a top contender for the No. 2 spot after her own White House campaign ended.

+She will appear with Biden for the first time as his running mate at an event Wednesday near his home in Wilmington, Delaware.

-In a tweet, Biden called Harris a “fearless fighter for the little guy, and one of the country’s finest public servants.”
+In announcing the pick Tuesday, Biden called Harris a “fearless fighter for the little guy, and one of the country's finest public servants.”
+She said Biden would “unify the American people" and “build an America that lives up to our ideals.”

-Harris and Biden plan to deliver remarks Wednesday near Biden's home in Wilmington, Delaware.

-She joins Biden in the 2020 race at a moment of unprecedented national crisis.
+Harris joins Biden at a moment of unprecedented national crisis.
 The coronavirus pandemic has claimed the lives of more than 160,000 people in the U.S., far more than the toll experienced in other countries.
 Business closures and disruptions resulting from the pandemic have caused severe economic problems.
 Unrest, meanwhile, has emerged across the country as Americans protest racism and police brutality.

-After Tuesday's announcement, Trump quickly tweeted a campaign ad that dismisses Harris as “phony” and says she and Biden “jointly embrace the radical left.”

 Trump’s uneven handling of the crises has given Biden an opening, and he enters the fall campaign in strong position against the president.
 In adding Harris to the ticket, he can point to her relatively centrist record on issues such as health care and her background in law enforcement in the nation’s largest state.

+The president told reporters Tuesday he was "a little surprised" that Biden picked Harris, pointing to their debate stage disputes during the primary.
+Trump, who had donated to her previous campaigns, argued she was "about the most liberal person in the U.S. Senate."

+“I would have thought that Biden would have tried to stay away from that a little bit,” he said.

 Harris’s record as California attorney general and district attorney in San Francisco was heavily scrutinized during the Democratic primary and turned away some liberals and younger Black voters who saw her as out of step on issues of racism in the legal system and police brutality.
-She tried to strike a balance on these issues, declaring herself a “progressive prosecutor” who backs law enforcement reforms.
+She declared herself a “progressive prosecutor” who backs law enforcement reforms.

 Biden, who spent eight years as President Barack Obama’s vice president, has spent months weighing who would fill that same role in his White House.
 He pledged in March to select a woman as his vice president, easing frustration among Democrats that the presidential race would center on two white men in their 70s.

-Biden’s search was expansive, including Massachusetts Sen. Elizabeth Warren, a leading progressive, Florida Rep. Val Demings, whose impeachment prosecution of Trump won plaudits, California Rep. Karen Bass, who leads the Congressional Black Caucus, former Obama national security adviser Susan Rice and Atlanta Mayor Keisha Lance Bottoms, whose passionate response to unrest in her city garnered national attention.
+Biden’s search was expansive, including Massachusetts Sen. Elizabeth Warren, a leading progressive; Florida Rep. Val Demings, whose impeachment criticism of Trump won party plaudits; California Rep. Karen Bass, who leads the Congressional Black Caucus; former Obama national security adviser Susan Rice; and Atlanta Mayor Keisha Lance Bottoms, whose passionate response to unrest in her city garnered national attention.

-Rice congratulated Harris on her selection, calling her a “tenacious and trailblazing leader.”
-Rice said she would support Biden and Harris “with all my energy and commitment.”

-Bass tweeted, “@KamalaHarris is a great choice for Vice President.
-Her tenacious pursuit of justice and relentless advocacy for the people is what is needed right now.”

 A woman has never served as president or vice president in the United States.
+Hillary Clinton was the Democratic presidential nominee in 2016.
 Two women have been nominated as running mates on major party tickets: Democrat Geraldine Ferraro in 1984 and Republican Sarah Palin in 2008.
 Their parties lost in the general election.

 The vice presidential pick carries increased significance this year.
-If elected, Biden would be 78 when he’s inaugurated in January, the oldest man to ever assume the presidency.
+If elected, Biden would be 78 when inaugurated in January, the oldest man to ever assume the presidency.
 He’s spoken of himself as a transitional figure and hasn’t fully committed to seeking a second term in 2024.

-If he declines to do so, his running mate would likely become a front-runner for the nomination that year.
+Harris, born in 1964 to a Jamaican father and Indian mother, spent much of her formative years in Berkeley, California.
+She has often spoken of the deep bond she shared with her mother, whom she has called her single biggest influence.

 Harris won her first election in 2003 when she became San Francisco’s district attorney.
-In the role, she created a reentry program for low-level drug offenders and cracked down on student truancy.
+In that post, she created a reentry program for low-level drug offenders and cracked down on student truancy.

 She was elected California’s attorney general in 2010, the first woman and Black person to hold the job, and focused on issues including the foreclosure crisis.
 She declined to defend the state’s Proposition 8, which banned same-sex marriage and was later overturned by the U.S. Supreme Court.

-As her national profile grew, Harris built a reputation around her work as a prosecutor.
 After being elected to the Senate in 2016, she quickly gained attention for her assertive questioning of Trump administration officials during congressional hearings.
-In one memorable moment last year, Harris tripped up Attorney General William Barr when she repeatedly pressed him on whether Trump or other White House officials pressured him to investigate certain people.

 Harris launched her presidential campaign in early 2019 with the slogan “Kamala Harris For the People,” a reference to her courtroom work.
 She was one of the highest-profile contenders in a crowded Democratic primary and attracted 20,000 people to her first campaign rally in Oakland.

-One of Harris’ standout moments of her presidential campaign came at the expense of Biden.
-During a debate, Harris said Biden made “very hurtful” comments about his past work with segregationist senators and slammed his opposition to busing as schools began to integrate in the 1970s.
+One standout moment of her presidential campaign came at the expense of Biden.
+During a debate, she said Biden made “very hurtful” comments about his past work with segregationist senators and slammed his opposition to busing as schools began to integrate in the 1970s.

 “There was a little girl in California who was a part of the second class to integrate her public schools, and she was bused to school every day,” she said.
 “And that little girl was me.”